Mmaycon/basic_scripts_bioinformatics/README.md

 ## Download IDAT files from GEO

-You're probably alredy intersted in a particular dataset.
+You're probably already interested in a particular dataset.
 Download it by it's GSE.
 For this example, we will process GSE161175 dataset

 ![Where to find the datset link](./images/image_01_geo.png)